PanicStation.org

 What can wait

-• You do not need to “figure out what it meant” while you’re still in the vehicle.
+• You do not need to decide why the route changed while you are still in the vehicle.

 Important reassurance